Factors that influence moving costs from Newark to Huntsvilletoggle

 How long does a move from Newark to Huntsville take?

-The 906-mile move from Newark, NJ, to Huntsville, AL, takes two to seven days.
-Some Newark movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Huntsville.
+The 906-mile journey from Newark, NJ to Huntsville, AL typically takes two to seven days.
+Some movers in Newark offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Huntsville.

 Helpful moving resources